Evaluating and Advancing Multimodal Large Language Models in Perception Ability Lens: Introduction

 \section{Introduction}

 The success of large language models (LLM)~\cite{touvron2023llama,bai2023qwen,gpt3.5, gpt4} has inspired strong interest in developing multimodal large language models (MLLMs)~\cite{llava-ov,liu2023llava,dai2024nvlm,qwen2vl}, equipping it with emergent abilities to tackle various vision-language tasks~\cite{docvqa,masry2022chartqa,lu2023mathvista}.
-With the rapid development of these models, rigorous evaluation~\cite{mme,mmmu,MMBench} has become crucial, as it highlights existing shortcomings and guides further model improvement.
-For vision-language cross-modality, evaluating vision perception is particularly critical~\cite{tong2024cambrian}, as it establishes the foundation to understand how effectively MLLMs interpret and comprehend the visual world.
+The key capability that distinguishes MLLMs from LLMs is their ability to `see', \ie, their perception skills.
+Thus, evaluating vision perception is particularly critical~\cite{tong2024cambrian}, as it establishes the foundation to understand how effectively MLLMs interpret and comprehend the visual world.

 Recent benchmarks~\cite{mme,mmstar,docvqa} evaluate perception capabilities by focusing on varied question types, domains, and metrics, aiming to capture multiple facets of model performance.
 However, these differences inevitably introduce evaluation variance.
-As shown in \cref{fig motivation} (a), benchmarks like MME~\cite{mme}, MMBench~\cite{MMBench}, and MuirBench~\cite{wang2024muirbench} yield distinct best and worst models, making it challenging to comprehensively assess perception capabilities with any single benchmark.
-Additionally, unlike conventional assessments that overemphasize model accuracy~\cite{ai2d,conbench}, we argue that stability~\cite{atil2024llm,yang2024bounding}, achieving consistent performance across diverse factors such as domains, question types, and metrics, is also important.
+As shown in Figure \ref{fig motivation} (a), benchmarks like MME~\cite{mme}, MMBench~\cite{MMBench}, and SeedBench~\cite{seedbench} yield distinct best and worst models, making it challenging to comprehensively assess perception capabilities with any single benchmark.
+Therefore, unlike conventional assessments that overemphasize model accuracy~\cite{ai2d,conbench}, we argue that stability~\cite{atil2024llm,yang2024bounding}, achieving consistent performance across diverse factors such as domains, question types, and metrics, is also important.
+This metric quantifies the evaluation variance exhibited by models across diverse evaluation scenarios.
 For example, a robust model excelling in answering True/False questions in MME~\cite{mme} should also handle well multiple-choice questions in SeedBench~\cite{seedbench}.
 Thus, current benchmarks are still insufficient for a comprehensive evaluation of perception capability.